indigoxela/mandrill/readme.md

 ### SEND TEST EMAIL

 The Send Test Email function is pretty self-explanatory.
-The To: field will accept multiple addresses formatted in any Drupal mail system approved way.
+The To: field will accept multiple addresses formatted in any Backdrop mail system approved way.
 By configuring the Mandrill Test module/key pair in Mail System, you can use this tool to test outgoing mail for any installed mailer.